-Secondly, when you do have the paper trial of texts and emails going, remember it goes both ways.
-Before you send any text, or say anything to the bully, remember you are writing the email to the judge, not to your ex.
+Secondly, when you do have the paper trail of texts and emails going, remember it goes both ways.
+Before you send any text or say anything to the bully, remember you are writing the email to the judge, not to your ex.
 If you don’t think it will look good to a judge, then don’t send your thoughts.

 Take time before responding, and don’t engage in the fight.

 The third piece of advice, take a breath.
 Reacting quickly is rarely productive.
 What I mean by this is your best defense is to not try and win the argument.
 For example, when your bully “tells you” how they are going to do things, recognize you don’t have to try and convince them they’re wrong.
 Often the bully wants, as much as anything, to keep fighting with you.

 They want to keep that argument going in circles until you give up and admit you’re wrong, giving them the emotional victory.
 Sometimes the best way to handle this is to not engage.
 This doesn’t mean don’t state your position, but recognize you don’t need to explain yourself and try to persuade him to see it your way.

 Often bullies are maddeningly frustrating because they are unreasonable and just plain wrong.
 It’s natural to think “if he’d only listen, we could get past this stupid argument”.
 The problem is, bullies are bullies because they have no intention of actually listening to you or having a discussion.
 If they were willing to do that, you wouldn’t be so frustrated with them.

 If you or your kids are in danger, seek a protective order.

 Sometimes, the bully is so aggressive that you need to protect yourself physically.
 If you are in danger of abuse, look into getting a restraining order immediately.